grpc/grpc.io/content/blog/grpc-on-http2.md

 ## Footnotes

-1. In Go, a gRPC channel is called ClientConn because the word “channel” has a language-specific meaning.
+1. <a id="f1"></a> In Go, a gRPC channel is called ClientConn because the word “channel” has a language-specific meaning. [↩](#a1)
-2. gRPC uses the HTTP/2 default max size for a data frame of 16kb.
-A message over 16kb may span multiple data frames, whereas a message below that size may share a data frame with some number of other messages.
+2. <a id="f2"></a> gRPC uses the HTTP/2 default max size for a data frame of 16kb.
+A message over 16kb may span multiple data frames, whereas a message below that size may share a data frame with some number of other messages. [↩](#a2)
-3. This is the behavior of the RoundRobin balancer, but not every load balancer does or must behave this way.
+3. <a id="f3"></a> This is the behavior of the RoundRobin balancer, but not every load balancer does or must behave this way. [↩](#a3)